Arthur Bernard Cook: Early life and education

 Cook was educated at St. Paul's School, where he won several academic prizes.

-He received an MA from the Trinity College, Cambridge.
+He received an M.A. from the Trinity College, Cambridge.
 The Chancellor's Gold Medal is a distinguished annual award at Cambridge University for poetry, paralleling Oxford University's Newdigate prize.
 Cook's poem Windsor Castle won the Chancellor's Gold Medal for poetry at Cambridge in 1889.

-In 1893, he was awarded a prestigious fellowship at Trinity College.
+In 1893, he was awarded a fellowship at Trinity College.